 IPU FREQUENTLY ASKED QUESTIONS

-If you would like more information about the Institute please visit our About Page
+For more information about the Institute please visit About IPU.

-The Institute of Public Utilities supports informed, effective, and efficient regulation of the industries providing essential utility services – electricity, natural gas, water and telecommunications.
-We fulfill our mission by providing to the regulatory policy community integrative, interdisciplinary and balanced educational programs and applied research on the institutions, theory, and practice of modern economic regulation.
+The Institute of Public Utilities (IPU) supports informed, effective, and efficient regulation of the infrastructure-intensive network industries providing essential utility services – electricity, natural gas, water, and telecommunications.
+We fulfill our mission by providing to the regulatory policy community integrative and interdisciplinary educational curricula and applied research on the institutions, theory, and practice of modern utility regulation.